femboyfin/dbdideas/survivor_perks.md

 - Allowed usage with Med-Kits
   - Straightforward removal of one of the perk downsides to increase it's overall viability and opportunities for synergy.
 - Adjust skillcheck healing progress by token to: **0/10/20/30/40/60%** per stack *(was -15/0/15/30/45/60%)*
-  - Slight numbers buff avoiding the awkward situation where the first Autodidact skill check could potentially cause a teammate's heal to be incomplete because of the -15% progress, removing an artifical downside aside from the inability to hit great skill checks.
+  - Slight numbers buff avoiding the awkward situation where the first Autodidact skill check could potentially cause a teammate's heal to be incomplete because of the -15% progress, removing an artificial downside aside from the inability to hit great skill checks.

 ## [Babysitter](<https://deadbydaylight.wiki.gg/wiki/Babysitter>) 📉